New Member Guide

-Holds seven competitions during the year.
-Images are sent electronically in advance to the Group coordinator and then are forwarded to the judge.
+Seven competitions per year.
+Images submitted electronically in advance are forwarded to the judge.
 On the meeting night, the images are projected onto a screen and the judge critiques the images and gives his/her score to the image.
 Ribbons are awarded to the images with the highest scores.
 The evening often includes a presentation by the judge of his/her own work.

 Offers lectures and workshops on a wide variety of photographic subjects.
 Guest speakers are often invited to present these programs to the club.
 Members with a particular expertise may also lead a workshop or short education course during the year.

 Sets up the meeting room as a photo studio with backdrops and lighting and arranges for different students from local modeling schools to be in attendance for the evening.
 The group provides helpful advice on indoor studio and lighting techniques.